 Improving your drawing skills will boost your artwork to a new level.
 Drawing helps you to understand shading, value and shape and you can translate those concepts into other forms of art.

-Below are 10 simple tips to help you improve your drawing skills.
-They are simple but important steps to help you enhance your drawing. 😊
+Below are some simple tips to help you improve your drawing skills.
+I’ve added a few extra so there are more than 10 but more is better isn’t it? 😊 They are simple but important steps to help you enhance your drawing.

 Practicing your drawing consistently is the number one thing that will improve your skill.